 All of this activity is occurring in the absence of regulatory regimes or conservation areas to protect the unique and little-known ecosystems of the deep sea.
 Furthermore, scientific research into impacts is extremely limited and provides no assurance that the health of coastal communities and the fisheries on which they depend can be guaranteed.

 Being a new form of mining there is a high level of uncertainty about the risks it poses to marine environments and communities.
 What is certain is that impacts will be associated with each step of the mining process.
 Neither Free Prior and Informed Consent from affected communities and the application of the Precautionary Principle has been adhered to in decision-making about DSM.

 The Deep Sea Mining campaign, echoing communities and civil society across the Pacific, is calling for a BAN ON SEABED MINING.

 The German Federation for Environment and Nature Conservation (BUND-Friends of the Earth Germany), a member of Seas At Risk, has also joined the call for a ban on seabed mining together with several other German NGOs (PowerShift, Fair Oceans, Brot für die Welt, MISEREOR, Stiftung Asienhaus, Forum Umwelt und Entwicklung).

-Our campaign has produced two comprehensive, scientifically based reports highlighting the uncertainties and likely impacts of the mining of hydrothermal vents that can be downloaded here.
+Our campaign has produced comprehensive, scientifically based reports highlighting the uncertainties and likely impacts of the mining of hydrothermal vents that can be viewed and downloaded here.

-In addition, we’ve produced fact sheets and community resources such as stickers and posters that can be viewed and downloaded here.
+In addition, we’ve produced fact sheets and community resources such as stickers and posters that can be viewed at our resources page.